• Free shipping on all orders

 Cats Can Eat Some Wheat Without Complications?

 Wheat is not toxic to cats.
 While wheat is not necessary for a cat’s diet for good health, it does contain some vitamins and minerals that can help round out a cat’s overall diet.
 The fiber in wheat can also help keep your cat regular when it comes to their digestive health.
-However, too much wheat consumption can cause problems like indigestion and nausea.
+However, too much wheat consumption can cause problems, like bloating or diarrhea.

 If you feed your cat a commercial diet, you might find that some of the ingredients are wheat.
 Other grains found in cat food recipes are barley, corn, oats, and rice.
 However, these should not be the main ingredients in quality cat food.